fatiando/website/index.rst

       </li>

       <li><i class="fa-li fab fa-gitter fa-fw"></i>
-         We have <a href="https://gitter.im/fatiando/fatiando">chat room on Gitter</a>
+         We have a <a href="https://gitter.im/fatiando/fatiando">chat room on Gitter</a>
          where you can ask questions and leave comments.
       </li>

       <li><i class="fa-li fa fa-envelope-open-text fa-fw"></i>
          Our <a href="https://groups.google.com/d/forum/fatiando">Google Groups mailing
          list</a> is also used to answer questions and post announcements.
-When you sign up, please <b>remember to choose an email delivery option</b> (sadly the default is "no emails").
+When you sign up, please <b>remember to choose an email delivery option</b> (the default is "no emails").
       </li>

       <li><i class="fa-li fab fa-twitter fa-fw"></i>
          You can follow us on Twitter <a href="https://twitter.com/fatiandoaterra">@fatiandoaterra</a>
          where we post occasional updates about the project.
-Feel free to @-mention to ask questions or get in touch.
+Feel free to @-mention us to ask questions or get in touch.
       </li>
    </ul>